wp-plugins/gwolle-gb/readme.txt

 === Gwolle-GB ===
 Contributors: Gwolle, mpol
-Tags: guestbook, guest book, comments, feedback, antispam Requires at least: 2.8
+Tags: guestbook, guest book, comments, feedback, antispam, review Requires at least: 3.4
 Tested up to: 4.1
-Stable tag: 1.0.7
+Stable tag: 1.2.1

 Gwolle-GB is the WordPress guestbook you've just been looking for.
 Beautiful and easy.